 Andrew is most well-known for playing the younger version of Peter Dinklage’s character “Eddie Plant” in the feature film Pixels.
 His performance was praised by Roger’s Movie Nation, Minnesota Connected, and Vulture, who said he was “very good at channeling the young Dinklage.”
 Since then he has also appeared on Happyish, a sitcom on Showtime with Steve Coogan and Rob Reiner.

 His professional acting career started after competing in the Actor’s, Model’s, and Talent for Christ (AMTC) National competition in 2010, where he took home the top male acting award at the age of 13.
 There he began working with agents, but unfortunately, the reality of his situation quickly became apparent.
-Andrew rarely got auditions due to his age and stature.
+Andrew rarely got auditions due to his age and short stature.
 It was not until four and a half years later that the audition for Pixels came.
 He was ecstatic at the end of his callback when the director, Chris Columbus, said to him, “whatever you do, don’t cut your hair!”